You are here

 ITA Orientation 2014

-Orientation for all new and incoming international teaching assistants will be on Tuesday 19 August 2014 from 12:00pm - 3:00pm at the UIC Forum, 1st Floor, Rooms D, E, & F.
+Orientation for all new and incoming international teaching assistants will be on Tuesday 19 August 2014 from 12:00pm - 3:00pm at the UIC Forum, 1st Floor, Rooms D, E, & F. It will be part of the OIS Orientation and only current International Teaching Assistants will be asked to attend.
+You will not miss any crucial information for the general OIS Orientation.

 Tuesday’s Orientation for new International TAs will be held on the first floor of the UIC Forum which is on the southeast corner of Halsted St. and Roosevelt Rd.
 (725 W. Roosevelt Rd.)
 The UIC Forum is accessible by the #8-Halsted buses and the UIC Shuttle.
 An Orientation for New International Students sponsored by the Office of International Scholars will be held in the UIC Forum during the morning hours.
 There is a parking structure south of the UIC Forum, the entrance in on Union and Maxwell Sts